 - C. The Board hereby Approves the Variance requests as noted in II.A.1 and II.
 A.2, and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
-The height of the ground floor shall be increased by 2'-1", and the upper floors shall be decreased by 2'-1", subject to the review and approval of staff. - 2.
-The required open court shall be provided on Lenox Avenue, in a manner to be reviewed and approved by staff. - Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 4.
+Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
 All rooftop light poles shall be limited to a maximum height of 10'-0".
-All roof-top lighting fixtures shall be designed to preclude light from spilling over to adjacent properties, in a manner to be reviewed and approved by staff consistent with the Design Review Criteria and/or the directions from the Board.
+All roof-top lighting fixtures shall be designed to preclude light from spilling over to adjacent properties, in a manner to be reviewed and approved by staff consistent with the Design Review Criteria and/or the directions from the Board. - 3.
+Approval from the public Works department shall be required in order to construct the canopy and building projections over the public right of way facing Lenox Avenue and the alley.